NathanDavisBarrett/learning-vue-cli/tutorials/lesson1.md

 - main.js -- configuration for your app

-- router.js -- configuration for Vue Router
+- router -- configuration for Vue Router

-- store.js -- configuration for VueX

 - assets -- images for your app